Need actionable heatmaps? Use Click Maps to analyze the user experience on your site or app.

-From any session replay, you can activate Page Insights, which activates an interactive layer highlighting the top 25 elements ranked in order by their aggregated clicks.
+To use Click Maps, from any session replay, turn on Page Insights Click Maps to display an interactive layer highlighting the top 25 elements ranked in order by their aggregated clicks.

 Additionally, you can see the number and percentage of users who click these top 25 elements.

 Both metrics can be insightful on their own right as well as in combination.

 For example, elements that receive lots of clicks but don’t correspond to a link (and thereby take you to another page) can be looked at as focal points on the page — or highly clicked interactive pieces.
 Highly clicked elements are likely places of high-attention.